-- 16. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2016 confirms that the use of the S/962 methodology takes into account both the number and the relevance of plant sites declared by States Parties.
-The key aspects of the selection results for 2016 are as follows: - (a) the number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party.
-States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention; - (b) the PSS process using the S/962 methodology continues to result in more inspections in highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with high A15 values are being selected; and - (c) the number of States Parties receiving inspections is higher than the number that was expected when the methodology was designed, reflecting the effect of the three-pool approach in the selection methodology, the increase in the rate of subsequent inspections, and the impact of the limitation on the number of inspections in accordance with paragraph 13 of Part IX of the Verification Annex.
+15. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2017 confirms that the use of the S/962 methodology takes into account

-17. In conclusion, the PSS process using the S/962 methodology continues to achieve the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.
+- (a) the number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party.
+States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention; - (b) the PSS process using the S/962 methodology continues to result in more inspections in highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with high A15 values are being selected; and - (c) in the early stages of implementation of the selection algorithm, a trend towards a decreasing number of States Parties receiving inspections was observed.
+When the S/962 methodology was adopted in order to address this trend, the expected number of States Parties receiving inspections was 32.
+Since its adoption, the number of States Parties receiving inspections remains above the expected number, reflecting the effect of the three-pool approach in the selection methodology, the increase in the rate of subsequent inspections, and the impact of the limitation on the number of inspections in accordance with paragraph 13 of Part IX of the Verification Annex. - 16.
+In conclusion, the PSS process using the S/962 methodology continues to achieve the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.